 What a Bookkeeper can Do

-Each startup situation is unique but generally, most startups can begin with a bookkeeper.
+Each startup situation is unique, but generally, most startups can begin with a bookkeeper.
 A bookkeeper's services make sense for uncomplicated start-ups that don't plan on building an empire.
 A bookkeeper can get you going with a good record-keeping system, handle your financial transactions, and produce your financial statements.

 What an Accountant can Do

 Hiring an accountant makes sense if you plan to grow your business or if you have a complex business structure such as a limited liability company.
 Also, you should look into hiring an accountant if you start adding additional employees to your payroll.

 Many entrepreneurs initially start a part-time business or work at home to keep expenses low.
 If this is the case with you, the cost of an accountant on a monthly basis can be too costly for a one-person shop.
 Either prepare the books yourself or have a bookkeeper get involved on an as-need basis.
 Then, you can use an accountant for your year-end tax planning.